MicrosoftDocs/office-developer-client-docs/docs/access/desktop-database-reference/alter-table-statement-microsoft-access-sql.md

         ' on your computer.
         Set dbs = OpenDatabase("Northwind.mdb")

-        ' Add the Salary field to the Employees table
+        ' Modify the existing Salary field of the Employees table
-        ' and make it a Money data type. dbs.Execute "ALTER TABLE Employees " _
+        ' by changing it to a CHAR data type. dbs.Execute "ALTER TABLE Employees " _
             & "ALTER COLUMN Salary CHAR(20);"